 The school is now within walking or cycling distance for the majority of the children, dramatically reducing the number of cars journeys to the school and included a new footpath link providing a safe walking and cycling route.

-Wynne Construction was appointed by Anglesey County Council to design and build a new primary school, situated at the existing Ysgol Cybi site in Holyhead.
-Th... ...
+Wynne Construction was appointed by Flintshire County Council for the design and build contract of the new school Ysgol Penyffordd, situated at the existing Ab... ...